 - Sowing: this works, weather you are religious or not.
 When you give you tend to get back.
 The universe always rewards.
 I don’t understand how and why this works but it does…

-- Read books: I purchased a-z of personal finance by Mrs Nimi Akinkugbe, read a friends copy of Smart Money woman by Arese Ugu, rules of wealth, pocketbook for believers etc. All these were done in January.
+- Read books: I purchased a-z of personal finance by Mrs Nimi Akinkugbe, read a friends copy of Smart Money woman by Arese Ugu, rules of wealth, pocketbook for believers etc. I got more practical education from these.

-- Read Articles online: I scoured the internet to find as many articles and blogs on personal finance as i could find.
+- Read Articles and watched videos online: I scoured the internet to find as many articles and blogs on personal finance as i could find.
 Arese had videos on Ndani Tv, and Guardian Life, Mrs Akinkugbe has a radio show on smooth FM and was very active online.
+Gary talks about business and marketing, Ted talks, Interviews with successful people, etc… I did it all.

-- Separate your accounts: I actively use 2 bank accounts 1 with an Atm the other with a mobile App.
-I also have accounts i cant reach except its an emergency.
+- Separate your accounts: I actively use 2 bank accounts 1 connected to an Atm the other to a mobile App.
+I also have accounts i cant withdraw from except its an emergency.
+This means I dont have access to all my money at once.

 - Savings: I save in 2 ways.

-- PiggyBank.ng: I use Piggybank to save.
+- PiggyBank.ng: I use Piggybank.ng to save. and I recommend it.
 Piggy bank is just an online kolo.
-Find a seperate post on this here.
+Find a separate post on this here.

 11. Use your smart Phone to document.
 I mean actually use it for the smart things its able to do.
 Take pictures of your receipts.
 Download finance apps and apps that help you save.
 I use over 5 finance apps that do different things and I try as much as possible to document my purchases and take pictures of my receipts using these apps.
 Documenting your purchase ensures you are not broke by Mistake as you can see how your account balance is reducing and what is reducing it.
 I haven’t found an app I especially prefer but would do a review of the ones i have tried.

 13) do you know about PVC: its your pensions volountry contribution.
+This is kinda exclusive to Nigeria and I dont know how it works in other countries but its similar to a tax rebate.
 This is my best tip so far so stay with me.
 You know if you work a 9-5, your employer is mandated to pay tax and a pension contribution from your salary on your behalf, weather you like it or not.
-Do you also know that your pension contribution isnt taxed? .
+Do you also know that your pension contribution may not be taxed? .
 How can you take advantage of this?
-You can ask your finance guy/lady in the office to take part of your salary, up to 30% and add to your pension fund.
-That 30% taken out of your salary isnt taxed.
-If you do this for a while, you get to save money and get to earn part of your tax back.
+You can ask your finance guy/lady in the office to take part of your salary, just a little bit more say 30% and add to your pension fund.
+That 30% taken out of your salary isn’t taxed.
+If you do this for a while, you get to save money FOR YOUR RETIREMENT or for when you become unemployed and get to earn part of your tax back.
 Its an easy way to earn more and save more at once and dont give me the side eye, you are not cheating the government it is perfectly legal.
 Ask your PFA.
+(Pension Fund Administrator)

 14) save in Forex: as much as you can.
-I remember early last year when the black market rate of the dollar went up to 270 and i was almost in tears.
+I remember early last year when the black market rate of the dollar to Naira went up to 270 from 200 and i was almost in tears.
 Someone told me to still exchange my money at that rate and I refused.
 After some weeks i went to the bank and the rate was 310 and i grudgingly exchanged most of my savings.
 It was honestly very painful and I didn’t want to do it.
-In my mind then, the exchange rate was still going to stabilize.
+In my mind then, i thought the exchange rate was still going to stabilize.
 Thank God for wise counsel.
-Now the black market rate is 500 naira and it is still going up.
+At the time of this post, the black market rate is 500 Naira to a dollar and it is still going up.

 So if you have money issues or even any issues, just ask.